 Though technically sold as a pillow protector, this heavy-duty product is a bedtime must-have for sleepers with severe allergies.

 Completely hypoallergenic and waterproof while offering full protection against bed bugs.
 Customers rave over their simple cleaning instructions.
 Crafted with noiseless terry cotton.
 Built-in zipper.

 Pillow protector sizing can be larger than the standard pillow, which may cause problems for those with sensitive allergies.

 A great buy for those wanting a stylish, clean look.
-Thick cotton offers wrinkle-resistant build.
+Thick cotton offers a wrinkle-resistant build.
 Thread count ranges from 200 to 300.
 Users were shocked by the quality of the product compared with the inexpensive price.

 The zipper and the seams may have trouble withstanding multiple washings.

 Our tester praised the way this case's hidden zipper keeps the pillow clean and protected.

 Our tester loved how well this one responds to curly hair without tangles.
 They appreciated how snugly it fits the pillow without warps and wrinkles.
 It looks great on your bed and around your pillow and keeps your mind (and allergies) at ease.

 This silk-like material could be softer, and specific washing instructions can be tedious, too.